Anthony Fenn Kemp: Death

 Kemp's wife Elizabeth died in October 1865, aged 79.
 Kemp lived to the age of 95, dying at Sandy Bay on 28 October 1868.
 He was buried in St George's Church of England cemetery in Albuera Street, Battery Point, Hobart.

 The area in Sydney where Kemp's first land grant was located is now known as Kemp's Creek.
 The town which developed in Van Diemen's Land in the area where Kemp had his largest land holdings was renamed Kempton in 1840, the original name of Green Ponds being used as the name for the municipality and the general area.
 Kemp is sometimes referred to as the "Father of Tasmania".
 This is said to be an allusion to the number of his children (seven sons and eleven daughters) and grandchildren who married into other prominent families in Tasmania.

+Descendants

+Kemp's daughter Elizabeth married William Sorell, Junior, son of William Sorell, Governor of Tasmania.
+Her daughter Julia would marry Thomas Arnold, making novelist Mary Augusta Ward, who wrote as Mrs Humphry Ward, Kemp's great granddaughter, along with her siblings suffragette Ethel Arnold, scholar Julia Huxley, and journalist William Thomas Arnold.
+This also made him great great grandfather of novelist Aldous Huxley, eugenistic Julian Huxley, and physiologist Andrew Huxley.

+His great great nephew is novelist Nicholas Shakespeare.